Haunani-Kay Trask: Career

-Haunani-Kay Trask was a founding member of the Kamakakūokalani Center for Hawaiian Studies at the University of Hawaiʻi at Mānoa.
-She served as its director for almost ten years, and was one of its first tenured faculty members.
-During her time at the university, Trask largely helped to secure the building of the Gladys Brandt Kamakakūokalani Center for Hawaiian Studies, which would become the permanent center for Hawaiian Studies at the University of Hawaiʻi at Mānoa.
-In 2010, Trask retired from her director position but continued to teach about native political movements in Hawaiʻi and the Pacific, the literature and politics of Pacific Islander women, Hawaiian history and politics, and third world and indigenous history and politics as an emeritus faculty member.
+Trask founded the Kamakakūokalani Center for Hawaiian Studies at the University of Hawaiʻi at Mānoa.
+The center emerged as an evolution of the university’s American Studies program after Trask “charged the department with sex and race discrimination.”
+Trask protested the American Studies curriculum’s lack of racial, ideological, and gender diversity.
+She served as the center's director for almost ten years and was one of its first tenured faculty members.
+Trask helped secure the building of the Gladys Brandt Kamakakūokalani Center for Hawaiian Studies, the permanent center for Hawaiian Studies at the University of Hawaiʻi at Mānoa.
+In 2010, Trask retired from her director position but continued teaching native political movements in Hawaiʻi and the Pacific, the literature and politics of Pacific Islander women, Hawaiian history and politics, and third world and indigenous history and politics as an emeritus faculty member.

-Beginning in 1986, Trask hosted and produced First Friday, a monthly public-access television program that highlighted political and cultural Hawaiian issues.
+Trask hosted and produced First Friday, a monthly public-access television program started in 1986 to highlight political and cultural Hawaiian issues.
 Trask co-wrote and co-produced the award-winning 1993 documentary Act of War: The Overthrow of the Hawaiian Nation.
-She also authored the 1993 book From a Native Daughter: Colonialism and Sovereignty in Hawaiʻi, which was described by Cynthia G. Franklin and Laura E. Lyons as a "foundational text" about indigenous rights.
+She also wrote the 1993 book From a Native Daughter: Colonialism and Sovereignty in Hawaiʻi, which has been described by Cynthia G. Franklin and Laura E. Lyons as a "foundational text" about indigenous rights.
 Trask published two books of poetry, the 1994 Light in the Crevice Never Seen and the 2002 Night Is a Sharkskin Drum.
 Trask developed We Are Not Happy Natives, a CD published in 2002 about the Hawaiian sovereignty movement.

-Trask represented Native Hawaiians at the United Nations Working Group on Indigenous Peoples in Geneva, and in 2001 traveled to South Africa to participate in the United Nations World Conference against Racism, Racial Discrimination, Xenophobia, and Related Intolerance.
+Trask was a fellow at the International Institute of Human Rights in 1984, a research fellow at the American Council of Learned Societies in 1984, a Rockefeller fellow at the University of Colorado from 1993-1994, a "National Endowment for the Arts writer-in-residence" at the Institute of American Indian Arts in 1996, a fellow at the Pacific-Basin Research Center at Harvard University from 1998-1999, and a William Evans visiting fellow in Maori studies at the University of Otago.

-In March 2017, Hawaii Magazine recognized Trask as one of the most influential women in Hawaiian history.
+Trask represented Native Hawaiians at the United Nations Working Group on Indigenous Peoples in Geneva.
+In 2001, she traveled to South Africa to participate in the United Nations World Conference against Racism, Racial Discrimination, Xenophobia, and Related Intolerance.

-In September 2021, the Department of Philosophy at the University of Hawaiʻi at Mānoa issued a posthumous apology to Trask for attacks she received from Mānoa philosophers in the past.
+Awards and recognitions

-Views
+In 1991, Trask was named “Islander of the Year” by Honolulu Magazine and one of ten Pacific women of the year by Pacific Islands Monthly Magazine.
+In 1994, she was awarded the Gustavus Myers Award for her 1993 book From a Native Daughter.
+In March 2017, Hawaiʻi Magazine recognized Trask as one of the most influential women in Hawaiian history.
+In 2019, Trask was awarded the “Angela Y. Davis Prize” from the American Studies Association in recognition of her application of her “scholarship for the public good.”